mongodb/docs/source/includes/gcp-vpc-procedure.rst

 #.
 In :guilabel:`Project ID`, enter your |service| Project ID.

    You can find this name in the VPC Peering view.
-From the :guilabel:`Clusters` view in |service|, click :guilabel:`Security`, and then :guilabel:`Peering`.
+In the :guilabel:`Security` section of the left navigation, click :guilabel:`Network Access` and then click the :guilabel:`Peering` tab.

 #.
 In :guilabel:`VPC network name`, enter your Atlas VPC Name.

-   You can find this name VPC Peering view.
-From the :guilabel:`Clusters` view  in |service|, click :guilabel:`Security`, and then :guilabel:`Peering`.
+   You can find this name in the VPC Peering view.
+In the :guilabel:`Security` section of the left navigation, click :guilabel:`Network Access` and then click the :guilabel:`Peering` tab.